DOWNTOWN LOCATION WEBSITE oogle Review

 Here are a few common examples that people say will get rid of soreness, but actually won’t.

-Ice: Taking an ice bath or icing a problem area doesn’t actually cure your soreness, it just numbs it so you can’t feel it.
+Ice: Taking an ice bath or icing a problem area doesn’t actually cure your soreness. it just numbs it so you can’t feel it.

 Stretching: You have probably been taught that stretching helps cure or prevent soreness.
 It might make you feel better for a little bit, but it won’t ultimately cure the soreness.